ggonnella/gfapy/manual/alignments.md

 str(cigar.complement()) # => "3M1I2M"
 ```

-The current version of gfapy does not provide a way to compute the alignment in
+The current version of Gfapy does not provide a way to compute the alignment,
-gfapy, thus the trace information can be accessed and edited, but not used for
+thus the trace information can be accessed and edited, but not used for
 this purpose.
-Because of this there is currently no way in gfapy to compute a
+Because of this there is currently no way in Gfapy to compute a
 complement trace (trace obtained when the sequences are switched).

 ```python